-For many people, having a bet – or flutter – is part of the theatre and excitement of a day at the races.
-But it can be an intimidating experience until you get used to it.
-Here is a simple guide to placing a bet.
+For many people, having a bet – or a flutter – is part of the theatre and excitement of a day at the races, but it can be an intimidating experience until you feel like you’ve got a basic understanding of odds.

-- Choose the type of bet you would like to place.
+- Choose the type of bet you would like to place

 What to do if you win

-If you bet with a bookmaker or The Tote, keep hold of your ticket as you’ll need it to collect any winnings!
+- If you bet with a bookmaker or The Tote, keep hold of your ticket as you’ll need it to collect any winnings.

 - Don’t be shy!
 The bookies and other punters on the course will be more than happy to teach you how to bet on horses.